travis-ci/docs-travis-ci-com/user/deployment/atlas.md

 permalink: /user/deployment/atlas/
 ---

-Travis CI can automatically deploy your [Atlas](https://atlas.hashicorp.com/) application after a successful build.
+Travis CI can automatically deploy your application to [Atlas](https://atlas.hashicorp.com/) after a successful build.

 To deploy your application to Atlas: